rust-lang/edition-guide/src/2018/transitioning/errors/question-mark.md

 # `?` in `fn main()` and `#[test]`s

-Typically in Rust, error handling revolves around returning `Result` and using `?` to propagate errors.
+Rust's error handling revolves around returning `Result` and using `?` to propagate errors.
 For those who write many small programs and, hopefully, many tests, one common paper cut has been mixing entry points such as `main` and `#[test]`s with error handling.